HarshadHindlekar/rate-limiter-backend/README.md

 ## Overview

 This project includes:
-- **API Rate Limiting** for a public-facing SMS API using Node.js and Redis.
+- **API Rate Limiting, Violating PhoneNumbers, SMS Usage Statistics** for a public-facing SMS API using Node.js and Redis.

 Clients identified by IP address and phone number are restricted to sending:
 - A maximum of **3 SMS requests per minute**.
 - A maximum of **10 SMS requests per day**.

-If a client exceeds the limit, a `429 Too Many Requests` response is returned with a `Retry-After` header specifying when they can retry.
+If a client exceeds the limit, a `429 Too Many Requests` response is returned with a `Retry-After` header specifying when they can retry. and another api returns data to be displayed on dashboard.

 ## Features